Generic Name: trastuzumab

 Generic Version Available: Yes

-About 25 percent of breast cancers have a high level of HER2/neu receptors.
+About 20% of breast cancers have a high level of HER2/neu receptors.
 HER2 plays a role in cell division and repair, and blocking these receptors can slow cancer growth.
 Herceptin is a monoclonal antibody used for adjuvant therapy after surgery, usually following or in combination with chemotherapy, to prevent the recurrence or spread of early breast cancer.
 It is also used alone or with chemotherapy to treat metastatic breast cancer that has spread beyond the breast, and for metastatic cancer of the stomach or the junction between the stomach and esophagus.
 It was first approved in 1998.

 Herceptin is administered as an intravenous infusion.
 A subcutaneous injection formulation (Herceptin Hylecta) was recently approved.
 Biosimilar versions are available (Ogivri, Herzuma, Ontruzant).